Rural broadband: Options, availability and providers

 Living in the countryside is bliss for many, but if you live very remotely there are drawbacks that come with the territory, including the fact that, unfortunately, your broadband speed is likely to be poor.

-Whether you are thinking of moving to the countryside, or already live rurally and have slow broadband, in this guide we will tell you what your options are for getting a good broadband connection, and explain why countryside broadband is often so much slower than it is for those living in towns and cities.
+Whether you're thinking of moving to the countryside, or already live rurally and have slow broadband, in this guide we will tell you what your options are for getting a good broadband connection, and explain why countryside broadband is often so much slower than it is for those living in towns and cities.

 Why is rural broadband often slow?

-To be fair, the situation has got a lot better in recent years, with most village locations in the UK having access to fast fibre.
-However, those living in smaller villages, hamlets or completely isolated properties may still be suffering with speed issues.
-The reason for this is that broadband slows down the further you are from the nearest cabinet or exchange.
-Hamlets and isolated residences, or small villages sprawling over a wide area are likely to be further from the nearest cabinet or exchange than any houses in a town or city.
+The reason for this is that unless you're on Full Fibre, broadband slows down the further you are from the nearest cabinet or exchange.
+Hamlets and isolated residences, or small villages sprawling over a wide area are likely to be further from the nearest cabinet or exchange than any houses in a town or city, and thus only capable of receiving very, very slow broadband even though advertised speeds may indicate better speeds are available.

 Types of broadband available in rural locations